 Medical Evaluations and Diagnosis Process

 It can be rather frightening and complex for parents of a child who might be autistic as their path goes through many medical examinations and the diagnostic process.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) provides the criteria for diagnosing autism.
 The goal of the forthcoming chapter is to clarify the selection procedure and show the applicability of the assistance you can get from specialists.

 The initial step in your health assessment is to recommend medical professionals to evaluate you.
 In your role as a parent, the responsibility to figure out by yourself the individual manifestations of behaviors or developmental behavior patterns that then should be followed by a more detailed investigation is placed upon you.
 Understanding the potential causes of Autism will guide you in these observations.